The Best Slow Cookers

 No. The USDA recommends always thawing food, especially meat, before putting it in the slow cooker.
-Otherwise it can take too long to rise out of the danger zone (below 140°F) and may allow unsafe bacteria to grow in the food.
+Otherwise it can take too long to rise out of the danger zone (between 41°F and 140°F) and may allow unsafe bacteria to grow in the food.
 For the same reason, the USDA recommends not reheating food in the slow cooker.

 Can I get a slow cooker with a delayed start function?

-No. According to the USDA, it is unsafe to leave uncooked food sitting at room temperature for an extended period of time.
-This is why there are no slow cookers with a delayed start function.
+Again, no. According to the USDA, it is unsafe to leave uncooked food sitting at room temperature for an extended period of time.
+This is why there are no programmable crock pots with a delayed start function.
 Instead, invest in a programmable slow cooker that begins heating food right away, but switches to warm automatically when cook time is over.

 We love scouting the market for top-performing products that turn your house into a top-performing home.
 Help the day-to-day go a little smoother with easy, effective gadgets that take a chore or two off your shoulders.
 We’ve put in the time and research to find you the very best.